normano/cargo-revolve/README.md

     # (Optional) Read this file's content into the template's `builder.changelog` variable.
     changelog = "CHANGELOG.md"

-    # List all asset files to be included in the RPM.
+    # List all asset files and directories to be included in the RPM.
     assets = [
-      # The compiled binary from the target directory.
+      # The compiled binary (a file).
       { source = "target/release/my-app", dest = "/usr/bin/my-app", mode = "0755" },

-      # A systemd service file from your project.
+      # A systemd service file (a file).
       { source = "systemd/my-app.service", dest = "/usr/lib/systemd/system/my-app.service" },

-      # A default configuration file.
+      # Include an entire configuration directory.
+      # The trailing slash tells cargo-revolve to expand this into individual file assets.
-      { source = "config/default.toml", dest = "/etc/my-app/default.toml" },
+      { source = "config/", dest = "/etc/my-app/conf.d/" },
     ]
     ```